yehaha9876/gitlab/doc/public_access/public_access.md

 Any logged in user will have [Guest](../user/permissions.md) permissions on the repository.

+### Private projects

+Private projects can only be cloned and viewed by project members.

+They will only appear to project members on the public access directory (`/public`).

 ### How to change project visibility

 1. Go to your project's **Settings**